0x4248/gh_search/README.md

 - `language:typescript "console.error("` - Find repositories with a typescript file that use a console.error.
 [Search](https://github.com/search?q=language%3Atypescript+%22console.error%28%22&type=code)

 - `language:typescript "console.table("` - Find repositories with a typescript file that use a console.table.
 [Search](https://github.com/search?q=language%3Atypescript+%22console.table%28%22&type=code)

+- `language:typescript "function "` - Find repositories with a typescript file that have a function.
+[Search](https://github.com/search?q=language%3Atypescript+%22function+%22&type=code)

+- `language:typescript "function " <FUNCTION>` - Find repositories with a typescript file that have a function replace FUNCTION with the function you want to search for e.g. `function <FUNCTION>`

+- `language:typescript "async function "` - Find repositories with a typescript file that have a asynconous function.
+[Search](https://github.com/search?q=language%3Atypescript+%22async+function+%22&type=code)

+- `language:typescript "async function " <FUNCTION>` - Find repositories with a typescript file that have a asynconous function replace FUNCTION with the function you want to search for e.g. `async function <FUNCTION>`

+- `language:typescript "let "` - Find typescript files that use a let statement.
+[Search](https://github.com/search?q=language%3Atypescript+%22let+%22&type=code)

+- `language:typescript "let " <VARIABLE>` - Find typescript files that use a let statement replace VARIABLE with the variable you want to search for.

+- `language:typescript "const "`- Find typescript files that use a const statement.
+[Search](https://github.com/search?q=language%3Atypescript+%22const+%22&type=code)

+- `language:typescript "var "` - Find typescript files that use a var statement.
+[Search](https://github.com/search?q=language%3Atypescript+%22var+%22&type=code)

+- `language:typescript "var " <VARIABLE>` - Find typescript files that use a var statement replace VARIABLE with the variable you want to search for.

+- `language:typescript "if("` - Find typescript files that use a if statement.
+[Search](https://github.com/search?q=language%3Atypescript+%22if%28%22&type=code)

+- `language:typescript "if(" <CONDITION>` - Find typescript files that use a if statement replace CONDITION with the condition you want to search for.

 #### Rust